geerlingguy/ansible-role-mailhog/README.md

 The directory into which the MailHog binary will be installed.

+    mailhog_daemonize_bin_path: /usr/local/sbin/daemonize

+The path to `daemonize`, which is used to launch MailHog via init script

     mailhog_install_ssmtp: true

 Whether or not this role should additionally install ssmtp (which will replace any existing sendmail binary).
 If set to `false`, none of the `ssmtp_*` variables will have an effect.